risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-drop-schema.md

 ## Examples

-This statement removes the "rw_schema" schema from the "rw_db" database:
+This statement removes the "rw_schema" schema from the `rw_db` database:

 ```sql
 DROP SCHEMA rw_db.rw_schema;
 ```

-This statement removes the "rw_schema" schema from the "dev" database (default database):
+This statement removes the "rw_schema" schema from the `dev` database (default database):

 ```sql
 DROP SCHEMA rw_schema;